delian/node-sflow/README.md

     }).listen(3000);

-In the given above example, I use an integrated feature in the node-pcap module to decode the raw packet content.
+In the above example, I use an integrated feature in the node-pcap module to decode the raw packet content.
 However, node-pcap module currently works only with Node.JS 0.10-0.12 and do not support the new C++ interface introduced in Node.JS 4 and 5.
 If you want to use Node.JS 4 and 5, try node-pcap2 module there.
-And the API is a bit different (the decoder expects PCAP header too):
+The API is a bit different (the decoder expects PCAP header too), but is not as much different.
+The following example works with node-pcap2 module for Node 4 and 5:

     var Collector = require('node-sflow');